Adult Social Care Services

 For providers - if you would like to advertise your goods and services to the citizens of Birmingham please email MCIBMarketplace@birmingham.gov.uk or read this document for further information on how to do so.

-For more information about the Performance of People Directorate (Adults) you can go to: http://www.birmingham.gov.uk/adultperformance
+For information about the Performance of People Directorate (Adults) you can go to: http://www.birmingham.gov.uk/adultperformance

 To find out more about our services, please use the links below or use the menu on the left of this page.
-To find out about the 4 domains and how personalisation is changing the way we provide adult social care services, please see the Did You Know? page.
+To find out about how personalisation is changing the way we provide adult social care services, please see the Did You Know? page.

 The social care services provided by Birmingham City Council are inspected by the Care Quality Commission (CQC).